mobilerobot-io/mobilerobot.io/content/project.md

 ---
 title: The Mobile Robot Project
 description: >
-  The mobile robot project _Tank_ is an R&D effort to build an Open Source autonomous mobile vehicle that streams data and video.
+  Tank is an R&D project to build a small self driving Tank for cruising around your house collecting and sending interesting data and videos.
 date: 2018-02-02
 weight: 10
 ---

+We want to build a self

 The Robot must be able to navigate while controlled by a human or software, it must be modular, extensible and configurable.
 Interested